b5i/Atwy/README.md

 ## Known Issues
 - Videos that have more than one audio track (multiple languages) aren't played in the right language.
-- The elliplis button in the full-thumbnail video view (`VideoView2`) starts playing the video in addition to show a context menu.

 ### Note
 At this time, Atwy is still in a very early stage with a lot improvements, refactoring and bug fixes still to come.